matthieuporte/Forbidden-Jutsus/Linux/Git.md

 >    This commit message is automatically generated with a default message describing the merge.
 >
 > After completing these steps, your conflicts should be resolved, and the merge or pull should be successfully completed.

+#### Merge Strategies

+>[!example]- **Fast-Forward Merge**
+>    - This is the simplest form of merging.
+>    - It occurs when the branch being merged has no new commits since the branch it is to be merged into was created.
+>    - The branch pointer is simply moved forward to the tip of the other branch.
+>
+>    ```bash
+>    git checkout main
+>    git merge feature_branch
+>    ```

+>[!example]- **Recursive Merge**
+>    - This is the default merge strategy in Git.
+>    - It is used when two branches have diverged and need to be reconciled.
+>    - Git automatically identifies common ancestors and creates a new commit that combines changes from both branches.
+>
+>    ```bash
+>    git checkout main
+>    git merge feature_branch
+>    ```

+>[!example]- **Squash Merge**
+>    - In a squash merge, all the changes from the feature branch are combined into a single new commit on the destination branch.
+>    - This can be useful to maintain a clean, linear history.
+>    - It's often used when the development history of the feature branch is not critical.
+>
+>    ```bash
+>    git checkout main
+>    git merge --squash feature_branch
+>    git commit -m "Merged feature_branch with squash"
+>    ```

+>[!example]- **Octopus Merge**
+>    - An octopus merge is used when merging more than two branches simultaneously.
+>    - It creates a merge commit with more than two parents.
+>    - This is less common and is usually used in scenarios where multiple feature branches need to be merged into a single branch.
+>
+>    ```bash
+>    git checkout main
+>    git merge feature_branch1 feature_branch2
+>    ```

+>[!example]- **Rebase**
+>    - Rebase is not exactly a merge, but it's a way to integrate changes from one branch into another.
+>    - It involves moving or combining a sequence of commits to a new base commit.
+>    - It can create a cleaner, linear history but should be used with caution, especially on shared branches.
+>
+>    ```bash
+>    git checkout feature_branch
+>    git rebase main
+>    ```
+>
+>    Note: Rebasing rewrites commit history, so it should not be used on branches that others are working on or have already pulled.

 ---